notaryproject/specifications/scenarios.md

 1. Users must be able to to access a chain of trust that links the signing key for a particular artifact to a trusted root.
 1. Users must be able to configure roots of trust.

+### Scenario #13: Signing with Public CI Tooling

+A user building images using CI tooling on public infrastructure (e.g. GitHub Actions) would like to have a CI step to easily add signing to their image builds.

+1. The user adds a CI step to their build pipeline, preferrably as a copy/paste with minimal configuration.
+1. The image is automatically signed as CI builds run.

+**Implications of this requirement:**

+1. Users would prefer to not include long lived private signing keys in the public infrastructure for security reasons.
+1. Users should not need to setup additional external servers for key management.

 ## Open Discussions

 * What is the relationship between a signature, an artifact and a registry?